Action 3D: Soundtrack

-Release and reception

-Apart from multiplexes and A centers, the film was released in 3D even in C Centers using Anaglyph 3D technology to overcome poor infrastructure in C centers for which special glasses were imported from China.
-After getting feedback from the audience on the day of release, 15 minutes of film were edited out of the second half.
+Reception

 A critic from The Times of India gave the film a rating of two-and-a-half out of five stars and stated that " The movie does pack a few gags, but there’s plenty that can make you cringe as well.
 Watch it purely to get a taste of the extra dimension".
 A critic from The Hindu wrote that "Watch this only if your idea of having fun is watching crude humour on 3D".

-The film's poor performance at the box office meant that the Tamil version, Aasu Raja Rani Jackie Matrum Joker, did not have a release.